iamngoni/gitwhisper/README.md

 - `list-variants`: Show available variants for each AI model
 - `save-key`: Store an API key for future use
 - `update`: Update GitWhisper to the latest version
-- `set-defaults`: Set default model, variant and template for future use
+- `set-defaults`: Set default model and variant for future use
 - `clear-defaults`: Clear any set default preferences
-- `template`: Manage commit message templates
-    - `template list`: Show all available templates
-    - `template add`: Add or update a template
-    - `template show`: Show a specific template
-    - `template delete`: Delete a template

 ## API Keys